ahrii-kim/kim-et-al-2022/README.md

 We propose that the low quality of the source test set of the news track at WMT 2020 may lead to an overrated human parity claim.
 This is proved by performing a Relative Ranking human evaluation which is later analyzed by Significance Test and Absolute Ranking scores.
 We report that:
    - About 5% of the segments that have previously achieved a human parity claim turn out to be statistically invalid.
    - The proportion reaches up to 7% when the "contaminated" sentences are solely computed.
-   - The absolute ranking score drops in all models.
+   - The absolute ranking score drops in all MT models while .

 ### Dataset